STOP - Peyton Manning, QB, Denver Broncos

 SPEED BUMP - Andre Johnson, WR, Houston Texans

 Johnson, 33, could come with some drama this season.
-He's already made it public that he wants to be traded (a request the Texans will not oblige), and a training camp holdout appears possible if not likely as we close in on late July.
-If he reports on time and takes the high road, Johnson will be locked in as a No. 2 fantasy wideout in standard formats.
-But any deviance from that path could make the veteran a real risk.
+He's had made it public that he wanted to be traded (a request the Texans did not oblige), and he has sat out much of training camp and the preseason with a hamstring injury.
+Johnson should still be considered as a No. 2 fantasy wideout in standard formats, but he still comes with some risk.

 CAUTION - Trent Richardson, RB, Indianapolis Colts